1996–97 Houston Rockets season

 The 1996–97 Houston Rockets season was the 30th season for the Houston Rockets in the National Basketball Association, and their 26th season in Houston, Texas.

+Season summary

+Off-season

 During the off-season, the Rockets acquired All-Star forward Charles Barkley from the Phoenix Suns, and signed free agents Kevin Willis, Brent Price, undrafted rookie point guard Matt Maloney, and re-signed former Rockets forward and three-point specialist Matt Bullard, who was a member of the championship team from the 1994 NBA Finals.

+Regular season

-The Rockets began the regular season with a 21–2 start, but later on struggled posting a six-game losing streak between January and February, and held a 32–16 record at the All-Star break.
-At mid-season, the team signed free agents Eddie Johnson and Sedale Threatt, as the Rockets won 14 of their final 17 games of the season, finishing in second place in the Midwest Division with a 57–25 record, earning the third seed in the Western Conference, and qualifying for the NBA playoffs for the fifth consecutive year.
+With the addition of Barkley, Willis and Maloney, the Rockets won their first six games of the regular season.
+The team posted a nine-game winning streak between November and December, and posted another six-game winning streak in December, leading to a 21–2 start to the season.
+However, the Rockets later on struggled posting a six-game losing streak between January and February, and held a 32–16 record at the All-Star break.
+At mid-season, the team signed free agents Eddie Johnson and Sedale Threatt.
+The Rockets posted another six-game winning streak in March, won 14 of their final 17 games of the season, and finished in second place in the Midwest Division with a 57–25 record, earning the third seed in the Western Conference; the team qualified for the NBA playoffs for the fifth consecutive year.

-Hakeem Olajuwon averaged 23.2 points, 9.2 rebounds and 2.2 blocks per game, and was named to the All-NBA First Team, and to the NBA All-Defensive Second Team, while Barkley averaged 19.2 points and 13.5 rebounds per game, but only played 53 games due to ankle and hip injuries, and Clyde Drexler provided the team with 18.0 points, 6.0 rebounds, 5.7 assists and 1.9 steals per game, along with 119 three-point field goals, but only played 62 games due to a hamstring injury.
-In addition, Mario Elie contributed 11.7 points and 4.0 assists per game, along with 120 three-point field goals, while Willis provided with 11.2 points and 7.5 rebounds per game, and Maloney contributed 9.4 points and 3.7 assists per game, led the Rockets with 154 three-point field goals, and was named to the NBA All-Rookie Second Team.
+Hakeem Olajuwon averaged 23.2 points, 9.2 rebounds, 1.5 steals and 2.2 blocks per game, and was named to the All-NBA First Team, and to the NBA All-Defensive Second Team, while Barkley averaged 19.2 points, 13.5 rebounds, 4.7 assists and 1.3 steals per game, but only played 53 games due to ankle and hip injuries, and Clyde Drexler provided the team with 18.0 points, 6.0 rebounds, 5.7 assists and 1.9 steals per game, along with 119 three-point field goals, but only played 62 games due to a hamstring injury.
+In addition, Mario Elie provided with 11.7 points and 4.0 assists per game, along with 120 three-point field goals, while Johnson contributed 11.5 points per game in 24 games, Willis averaged 11.2 points and 7.5 rebounds per game, and Maloney contributed 9.4 points and 3.7 assists per game, led the Rockets with 154 three-point field goals, and was named to the NBA All-Rookie Second Team.
+Meanwhile, Sam Mack contributed 5.6 points per game in 52 games, Price provided with 5.0 and 2.6 assists per game in 25 games, rookie power forward, and second-round draft pick Othella Harrington averaged 4.8 points and 3.5 rebounds per game, Bullard contributed 4.5 points per game, and rookie point guard, and second-round draft pick Randy Livingston provided with 3.9 points and 2.4 assists per game.